karmaniverous/stan-core/.stan/system/stan.system.md

 Optional Full Listings — Normal replies only: when explicitly requested by the user in a non‑diagnostics turn, include Full Listings for the relevant files; otherwise omit listings by default.
 Diagnostics replies (after patch‑failure envelopes) MUST provide Full, post‑patch listings as described above (no patches, union across envelopes, no commit message).
 Skip listings for deletions.

+Dev plan Completed enforcement (pre‑send)
+- If `<stanPath>/system/stan.todo.md` is patched in this turn, enforce late‑append semantics for the “Completed” section:
+  - “Completed” MUST remain the final major section of the document.
+  - Only append new lines at the end of “Completed”.
+Do NOT modify existing lines above the final append point (no edits, no insertions, no re‑ordering).
+  - If a correction/clarification is needed for a prior item, append a new one‑line “Amendment:” entry at the bottom instead of editing the original item.
+  - Lists remain unnumbered.
+  - Violations MUST fail composition; re‑emit with an end‑append only change.

 ## File Ops (optional pre‑ops; structural changes)